 |Cardholder Terms and Conditions|

-Be careful not to confuse this with the KrisFlyer UOB Debit Card (shown on the right below).
-The two may sport similar designs, but have very different value propositions altogether.
+Be careful not to confuse the KrisFlyer UOB Credit Card with the KrisFlyer UOB Debit Card.
+The two sport similar designs and names, but the value proposition is altogether different.

 |Credit Card||Debit Card|